 Students are eligible to take the Reading Level Assessment if:

-- At least 93 days have passed since they completed the Placement Test.
+- They have completed the Placement Test.

 - They are in Grade 2 and have completed or placed above Beginning Book 48.